 Step 3 - Hair care

-extremely important in maintaining beautiful hair that has natural softness and silkiness.
+important in maintaining beautiful hair that has natural softness and silkiness.

 Always use a soft-bristle brush to prevent breakage and tearing of the hair.
 Wet

-hair must be brushed with great care, because it is especially
+hair must be brushed with great care, because it is especially vulnerable to damage

 Pulling or tightening hair.
 Never pull on hair or wear a hair style that